simeononsecurity/simeononsecurity.ch/content/articles/enhance-linux-security-techniques-guide/index.en.md

 One of the most **critical aspects of Linux hardening** is keeping your systems up to date with the latest security patches and updates.
 Regularly applying patches addresses **known vulnerabilities** and ensures that your system is **fortified against known attack vectors**.

-However, it is not just enough to install updates.
+However, it's not just enough to install updates.
 You should also have a well-defined **patch management process** in place.
 This includes **testing patches in a controlled environment before deploying them** to production systems.
-By doing so, you can ensure that the updates do not introduce any compatibility issues or conflicts with existing software.
+By doing so, you can ensure that the updates don't introduce any compatibility issues or conflicts with existing software.

 ### 2. User Account Management and Privilege Control

 Implementing **robust user account management practices** is essential for maintaining system security.
 This includes creating [strong passwords](https://simeononsecurity.com/articles/how-to-create-strong-passwords/), enforcing password policies, and **limiting user privileges** to only what is necessary to perform their duties.

-Additionally, you should regularly **review user accounts and remove any unnecessary or unused accounts**.
+Also, you should regularly **review user accounts and remove any unnecessary or unused accounts**.
 This reduces the attack surface by minimizing the number of potential entry points for attackers.
 It is also recommended to implement **multi-factor authentication (MFA) for privileged accounts** to add an extra layer of security.

 ### 3. Firewall Configuration and Management